apache/pulsar-manager/docs/developer-guide.md

 ![frontend-code](img/frontend-code.png)

-The frontend code structure is shown as below.
+The frontend code structure is shown as above.
 * api: code of RESTful API icons
 * router: code of frontend routings
 * lang: code of multiple languages